marcin-krystianc/NuExporter/README.md

 [![](https://img.shields.io/nuget/vpre/NuExporter)](https://www.nuget.org/packages/NuExporter/absoluteLatest)

 NuExporter is a dotnet that helps investigate NuGet restore issues.
-It lets you prepare a solution, which will be stripped of any sensitive information, so it can be shared publicly.
+It lets you prepare a solution, which is stripped of any sensitive information, so it can be shared publicly.

 # How to use it
 `dotnet tool install --global nuexporter`